aulloa/pyGUIimport/README.md

     - ![](https://raw.githubusercontent.com/aulloa/pyGUIimport/master/After.JPG)

- - Start Row allows you to enter the row number you wish to start at, which crops out all above rows.
+ - "Start Row" allows you to enter the row number you wish to start at, which crops out all above rows.
- - Columns allows you to enter in any colums you want to include in your new data set.
+ - "Columns" allows you to enter in any columns you want to include in your new data set.

 ### Code
  - PyGUIimport is built on the Kivy framework